-I read from Richard Scary’s Best Word Book Ever to our first-born son for hours when I was on bed-rest carrying twins, but it was the page on airplanes that fired up his imagination in a big way!
+I read from Richard Scary’s Best Word Book Ever to this son for hours when I was on bed-rest carrying twins, but it was the page on airplanes that fired up his imagination in a big way!

-The first time I stooped down beside him and pointed up into the sky to announce the approach of a plane, I knew there was a connection made.
+The first time I stooped down beside our toddler son and pointed up into the sky to announce the approach of a two-seater airplane, I knew there was a connection made.
 I could feel his excitement!
+He was shivering with joy, and his eyes never left the sound of the motor until it was far out of sight.
+His little hand tightened on mine, and he was full of questions.

 What continued through the years was a deepening interest in flight in general, but also in astronomy, the sciences, and engineering.